aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 The following diagram loosely defines the general workflow of the framework:\
 ![deepbots workflow](/robotSupervisorSchemeTutorial/images/workflowDiagram.png)

-The *robot controller* will gather data from the *robot's* sensors and send it to the *supervisor controller*.
-The *supervisor controller* will use the data received and extra data to compose the *observation* for the agent.
+The *robot controller* will gather data from the *robot's* sensors and pack it to compose the *observation* for the agent using the *get_observations* method that we will implement.
 Then, using the *observation* the *agent* will perform a forward pass and return an *action*.
-Then the *supervisor controller* will send the *action* back to the *robot controller*, which will perform the *action* on the *robot*.
-This closes the loop, that repeats until a termination condition is met, defined in the *is_done* method.
+Then the *robot controller* will use the *action* with the *apply_action* method, which will perform the *action* on the *robot*.
+This closes the loop that repeats until a termination condition is met, defined in the *is_done* method.

-### Writing the scripts
+### Writing the script

-Now we are ready to start writing the *robot controller* and *supervisor controller* scripts.
+Now we are ready to start writing the *robotSupervisorController* script.
-It is recommended to delete the contents of the two scripts that were automatically created.
+It is recommended to delete the contents of the script that were automatically created.

-### Robot controller script
+### RobotSupervisor controller script

-First, we will write the *robot controller* script.
-In this script we will import the *RobotEmitterReceiverCSV* class from the *deepbots framework* and inherit it into our own *CartPoleRobot* class.
-Then, we are going to implement the two basic framework methods *create_message* and *use_message_data*.
-The former gathers data from the *Robot*'s sensors and packs it into a string message to be sent to the *supervisor controller* script.
-The latter unpacks messages sent by the *supervisor* that contain the next action, and uses the data to move the *CartPoleRobot* forward and backward.
+In this script we will import the *RobotSupervisor* class from the *deepbots framework* and inherit it into our own *CartPoleRobot* class.
+Then, we are going to implement the various basic framework methods:
+1. *get_observations* which will create the *observation* for our agent in each step
+2. *get_reward* which will return the reward for agent for each step
+3. *is_done* which will look for the episode done condition
+4. *solved* which will look for a condition that shows that the agent is fully trained and able to solve the problem adequately
+5. *get_default_observation* which is used by the *reset* method that the framework implements
+6. *apply_action* which will take the action provided by the agent and apply it to the robot by setting its motors' speeds
+7. *setup_motors* which will set up the robot's motors, and finally
+8. provided dummy implementations for *get_info* and *render* required by the *gym.Env* class that is inherited

 The only import we are going to need is the *RobotEmitterReceiverCSV* class.
 ```python